lsst-dm/dmtn-056/dataunits.rst

         A tuple of POD values that uniquely identify the DataUnit, corresponding to the values in the SQL primary key.

+        *Primary keys in Python are always tuples, even when a single value is needed to identify the DataUnit type.*

     .. py:attribute:: value

         Read-only pure-virtual instance attribute (must be implemented by subclasses).